Longchang Temple: Copper Hall

 In 1605, in the late Ming dynasty (1368–1644), Empress Dowager Xiaoding donated two thousand taels of gold to establish the Copper Hall (铜殿).
 The hall is 7 m high, 4.5 m wide and 4 m deep with double-eaves gable and hip roof.
-Statue of Guanyin are enshrined in the hall.
+Statues of Guanyin are enshrined in the hall.

 Beamless Halls

 The Beamless Halls (无梁殿) was also built in 1605.
 They situated at both sides of the Copper Hall.
-The left Beamless Hall enshrining the statue of Manjushri and the right Beamless Hall enshrining the statue of Samantabhadra.
+The left Beamless Hall enshrining the statue of Wenshu and the right Beamless Hall enshrining the statue of Puxian.
 Each of them are 7.62 m wide and 5.62 m deep with single-eave gable and hip roof.
 It is called "Beamless Hall" since it is built without pillars or columns.

 Hall of Ordination

 The Hall of Ordination or Jietan Hall (戒坛殿) is the most important hall in the temple.
 In 1705, in the 43rd year of Kangxi period in the Qing dynasty (1644–1911), master Yuejian (见月) designed the stone carving ordination altar.